ae-sakon/RxSwiftConnect/README.md

 # RxSwiftConnect
-RxSwiftConnect is similar Retrofit for iOS synonym name Retrofit iOS, We work with ReactiveX.io and Quicktype.io use our experience to compile result name RxSwiftConnect
+RxSwiftConnect is similar Retrofit for iOS synonym name Retrofit iOS, We work with ReactiveX.io and Quicktype.io use our experience to compile result name RxSwiftConnect.
+SampleProject Result, as illustrated below.
 <img src="Tutorial/SampleProject.gif" width="210" height="360">
-SampleProject Result, as illustrated below.
 <br />
 <br />
 RxSwiftConnect included Handle, as illustrated below.